 Where is PLG located?

-Our primary office location is at 5819 Allentown Road, Suitland, Maryland 20746.
-However, we handle federal and military cases worldwide and have attorneys located in Maryland, Virginia, Florida, and Nebraska.
-We are licensed to represent clients in the following states: Maryland, District of Columbia, Virginia, New York, Alabama, and Arizona.
+Our primary offices are located at 5819 Allentown Road, Suitland, Maryland 20746 and 8253 Backlick Road, Lorton, Virginia, 22079.
+However, we handle federal and military cases worldwide and have attorneys located in Maryland and Virginia.
+We are licensed to represent clients in the following states: Maryland, District of Columbia, Virginia, New York.

 How long has PLG been in business?

 We have operated as Patriots Law Group of Lyons & Hughes, P.C. since September 2017.
-Collectively, our attorneys have over 47 years of legal experience involving state, military, and federal legal issues.
+However, we have extensive legal experience involving state, military, and federal legal issues through private practice and military service.

 What type of cases does PLG handle?